 While they’re looking the car over, you can spend some time thumbing through your owner’s manual.
 If the previous owner was thorough, they may have kept a service record for you.
 If not, you’ll need to pick a new “starting” place for your future oil changes and other service needs.

 For example, if you just purchased a car with 47,856 miles on it, you might decide that your new service cycle would start at 50,000 and proceed accordingly.
 Doing this allows you to make informed decisions about when you’ll need to complete routine maintenance for your vehicle.

 Clean Your New Car

 Few things are as crucial to the process of making a car yours as eradicating any evidence of the prior owner.
 If you have a good detailer nearby that you trust, it’s a good time for a quality detailing so you can start over with your car.
-If not, it’s time to roll up your sleeves and get ready to wipe down every surface of your car with a good old fashioned diy interior detailing.
+If not, it’s time to roll up your sleeves and get ready for a good old fashioned interior and exterior detailing.

 Pay particularly close attention to the steering wheel, the shift knob, and the radio dial.
 These are all places that tend to get touched frequently and don’t always get cleaned with the thoroughness that you might expect.

 Alternatively, if you’re convinced they’ll never be like new, picking out a new steering wheel or seat can help the car feel like yours and ensure that you’re not sitting on someone else’s dead skin flakes.